Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Normalized separability indicators

 Therefore, the minimum of the normalized product\ (\ref{E3}) of two EPR-like uncertainties is equal to the square of the smallest symplectic eigenvalue ${\kappa}_{-}^{\rm PT}$.
+This concludes the proof.
+Note that although stated for $d<0$, Eq.\ (\ref{Emin}) still holds for $0 \leqq d < \frac{b_2}{b_1}c$.

-Owing to the PPT separability criterion, it is itself a separability indicator.
-A previous relationship between ${\kappa}_{-}^{\rm PT}$ and a product of EPR-like uncertainties was found by a different treatment and from another perspective in Ref. \cite{Poon-Law}.
-Quite recently, the present approach was successfully applied in Ref. \cite{He-Reid} to a special class of TMGSs, namely, the squeezed thermal states (STSs): $c=-d>0$ \cite{PTH2003}.
+A previous relationship between ${\kappa}_{-}^{\rm PT}$ and a product of EPR-like uncertainties was found by a different treatment and from another perspective in Ref. \cite{Poon-Law}.The normalized product of the EPR-like uncertainties\ (\ref{varQ2}) and \ (\ref{varP2}) was recently examined as a signature of entanglement for special families of TMGSs \cite{He1,He2,He3}.
+The present optimization approach was successfully applied in Ref. \cite{He3} to the class of the squeezed thermal states (STSs): $c=-d>0$ \cite{PTH2003}.

 An interesting related problem for TMGSs regarding steerability criteria was recently put forward by Kogias and Adesso \cite{KA}.
 These authors have considered the product of EPR-like uncertainties occurring in the Reid condition\ (\ref{EPR}) and have minimized it with respect to the pair of parameters $\{ \lambda,\mu \}$ and the local variables of a TMGS.
 They have thus recovered the explicit symplectically invariant formula for the condition of steerability of GSs by Gaussian measurements which has first been written in Refs. \cite{W1,W2}.